 We met up with Sarah to discuss her donation and express our gratitude, and asked her the following questions:

 My hope is that a patient can find a place of comfort when they are in a vulnerable place during and after their treatment.
-Movement is an issue for patients at this time, and the chair allows for patients to be wheeled around so they can be moved easily.
+Movement is an issue for patients at this time, and the chair allows for patients to be wheeled out so they can be moved easily.
 Something as simple as letting a patient look out of a window at a garden, for instance, can make a world of difference.
-If this can be done will minimal exertion to the patient, then all the better.
+If this can be done with minimal exertion to the patient, then all the better.

 I believe the Emergency Department could use additional assistance.
 Wait periods are long and having a comfortable space with a few amenities would really help those suffering while waiting to be seen.

-It was extremely easy to do this.
+Is was extremely easy to do this.
 Lee made the process very smooth and ensured my wishes were met.

 Yes, I have taken part in some fundraising activities that the Foundation has undertaken.